tytydraco/Ludere/README.md

 # Configuration
 - Edit `app/src/main/res/values/config.xml` and change your configuration
-- Create a new directory called `system` in the root directory
+- Copy your ROM to `app/src/main/res/raw/rom` (exactly)
-- Place your ROM and any other core assets in `system/`, and make sure the file name matches the configuration file's `config_rom_name`
+- (Optional) If you want to pack system files for a core, create a new directory called `system` in the root directory and place your system files here

 # Building Offline
 It is usually best to build a release build to reduce the total file size and improve performance.